taylor-shift/luisroel91.github.io/_posts/2023-06-23-leetcode-235-lowest-common-ancestor-of-a-binary-search-tree.md

 Now, you might ask yourself.
 Why is it that we don't ever update the min or max as we go through the tree?

 Remember the properties of a binary search tree.

-All nodes to the right of the current node are larger than the current node.
+> In a `BST` or binary search tree, all nodes to the right of the current node are larger than the current node.
 All nodes to the left, smaller.
+{: .prompt-tip}

-We exploit this property using `DFS` above.
+We exploit this property using `DFS`/binary search above.
 Hope this was helpful!

 Be excellent to each other,
 * L